mintty/mintty/wiki/Tips.md

 provides the **mkshortcut** utility for creating shortcuts from the command line.
 See its manual page for details.

+### Smart login mode ###

+If invoked from a Windows shortcut (desktop or start menu), mintty starts the shell in login mode implicitly (since mintty 3.4.7) unless disabled with option `LoginFromShortcut`.

 ### Hotkey / Windows Shortcut key ###

 In a Windows shortcut (desktop or Start menu), a "Shortcut key" with